OpenJML/openjml.github.io/tutorial/Loops.md

 ```

 ### Loop body error
 In this example, a loop invariant cannot be proven after execution of the loop body.
-To help see why, a `show` statment (cf. TBD) is included, which shows that the problem occurs when
+To help see why, a `show` statment (cf. [Inspecting Counterexamples](InspectingCounterexamples)) is included, which shows that the problem occurs when
 the loop index is one less than the array length.
 Indeed, in that case, when the loop index is incremented on the final loop iteration, its value will be the array length, and then the
 first loop invariant will not hold.
 Interestingly, there is also a loop initialization error.
 Why?
 Because if `a.length` is 0, then the initial value of `i` does not satisfy the first
 loop invariant.